Alesso: Pre-2013: Career beginnings

-Lindblad was born in Stockholm, and is of Swedish and Italian descent.
-He started playing piano at age 7, but became interested in Electronic Dance Music when he was 16.
 He first gained recognition with the release of his Alesso EP in 2010.
 In early 2011, Sebastian Ingrosso of Swedish House Mafia contacted Alesso and asked if he wanted to work together.
 Ingrosso introduced him to DJing and helped him with the production of tracks.

 Since that time, Ingrosso has acted as a mentor for Alesso, who referred to the elder Swede as a "big brother."

 Despite having learned to DJ in 2011, Alesso made his debut on DJ Magazine's list of the top 100 DJs at number 70 in that same year.

 One of the first songs Alesso produced with Sebastian Ingrosso was a 2011 track named "Calling" that reached number 2 on the Beatport charts.
 The song would later be renamed "Calling (Lose My Mind)" with an additional feature from Ryan Tedder.
 Alesso's 2011 remix of "Pressure" by Nadia Ali premiered at the #1 spot on The Hype Machine and was one of the most played EDM songs of 2011.

 From that point on, his popularity continued to rise.
 MTV named him one of the "EDM Rookies to Watch in 2012", and he recorded a BBC Radio 1 Essential Mix in March 2012.
 He played for a crowd of 60,000 at Creamfields, and accompanied Madonna on her MDNA World Tour at select European shows.
 By the end of 2012, Alesso had released another original mix called "Years" featuring Matthew Koma that performed well in the United Kingdom.
 He was ranked 20th on the list of the top 100 DJs of 2012 by DJ Magazine.

 By 2013, Alesso had played at music festivals like Coachella, Electric Daisy Carnival, Ultra Music Festival, and Tomorrowland.
 He released a remix of "If I Lose Myself" by OneRepublic that was nominated for Grammy and garnered almost a million listens on SoundCloud in a relatively short time.
 In a collaboration with Calvin Harris and Hurts, Alesso released "Under Control" which racked up 88 million views.
 In 2013, he achieved his highest ranking on the list of the top 100 DJs at number 13.